 5th Year Master of Arts

-Up to six credits of approved graduate coursework included on the student’s undergraduate plan of study can also be used toward both the B.A. and M.A.
+Up to 12 credits of approved graduate coursework included on the student’s undergraduate plan of study can also be used toward both the B.A. and M.A.
 Plans of Study.

-Required Courses: All 5th year students must take the three required courses in our Ph.D.
-Methods Sequence: POLS 5600, 5605, and 5615.
+Required Courses: All 5th year students must take POLS 5000 (for three credits), 5605, 5615, 5620, and 5625.
 In addition, students are required to take at least two courses in one of the five POLS subfields (American Politics, Comparative Politics, International Relations, Political Theory, and Public Law).
-If a student is focusing on one of the three subfields in which a professional seminar is offered (POLS 5200, 5300, and 5100), the student is strongly recommended to take it.
-In addition, all students must take POLS 5010 and 5000 for three credits each.
-The latter need not be done with the student’s major advisor.
-Finally, in addition to these seven courses, students must take one other course of their choosing that is approved by their major advisor.
+Finally, students must take three other courses of their choosing that are approved by their major advisor.

-Research Presentation: All 5th Year Master’s students must present the research conducted in POLS 5000: Independent Study in Political Science at the 5th Year Student Spring Research Conference at the end of the student’s fifth year.
+Research Presentation: All 5th Year POLS Master’s students must present the research conducted in POLS 5000: Independent Study in Political Science before a three-person faculty committee before the end of their final semester.

 Doctor of Philosophy